Kathy Gibbons

-Kathy Gibbons (later Kathy Gibbons Jackson) was a world record holder in the women's 10,000 metres.
+Kathy Gibbons (later Kathy Gibbons Jackson) (August 1, 1954 – January 13, 1982) was a world record holder in the women's 10,000 meters.

 Early life

-Gibbons attended Alhambra High School in Arizona then Northern Arizona University and then Arizona State University where she completed a master's degree in Exercise Physiology.
+Gibbons attended Alhambra High School Phoenix, Arizona, then Northern Arizona University, and then Arizona State University, where she completed a master's degree in exercise physiology.

 Athletics career

 Gibbons recorded one world record in the women's 10,000 metres of 34:51.0 on 12 June 1971 in Phoenix, Arizona.

 Gibbons is also credited with the first world best time (according to the Association of Road Racing Statisticians) in the women's half marathon.
 She recorded a time of 1:23:56 in Phoenix, Arizona on the 7 March 1971.

 Gibbons achieved the following results at the United States outdoor track and field championships: